barionleg/Xipho/docs/server_stats.md

 : Maximum number of listeners permitted to concurrently connect to this mountpoint.

 public
-: Flag that indicates whether this mount is to be listed on a YP.
+: Flag that indicates whether this mount is to be listed on a directory.
   _Set by source client, can be overriden by server config_

 slow_listeners
 : Number of slow listeners

 source_ip
 : IP address of the currently connected source client.
   In case of relays the content of `<server>`.

 stream_start_iso8601